Wordclock/firmware/README.md

 ## CONTRIBUTIONS

 The source code itself is maintained using git.
-The project along with its repositories lives over at [github.com][11].
+The project along with its [repositories][11] lives over at github.com.
 Contributions of any kind are highly welcome.
 The simplest and fastest way for these kind of things is to use the means provided by github.com itself, which allows for reporting bugs and/or requesting features.
 It is also the preferred way to submit patches in form of